danwood1992/danwood1992/README.md

-- 👋 I’m dan i am currently serving.
+- 👋 Currently serving.
-- 👀 I’m interested in the outdoors travelling and IT, i am looking to specialise in IT Security
+- 👀 Outdoors, Food, travelling and IT.
-- 🌱 Currently learning the basics i love the challenge, i have the certs SEC+ and NET+ through compTIA
+- 🌱 Love the challenge.
-- 📫 dan dot wood 449 at outlook dot com
+- 📫 contact me @ dan dot wood 449 at outlook dot com